google/bumble/web/README.md

 For HTTP, start an HTTP server with the `web` directory as its root.
 You can use the invoke task `inv web.serve` for convenience.

+`inv web.build` will build the local copy of bumble and automatically copy the `.whl` file to the web directory.
+To use this build, include the param `?packageFile=true` to the URL.

 In a browser, open either `scanner/scanner.html` or `speaker/speaker.html`.
 You can pass optional query parameters:

+  * `packageFile=true` will automatically use the bumble package built via the `inv web.build` command.
   * `package` may be set to point to a local build of Bumble (`.whl` files).
      The filename must be URL-encoded of course, and must be located under the `web` directory (the HTTP server won't serve files not under its